Theodore P. Savas: Career and personal life

 Savas turned the maps and information over to a Fredericksburg-based preservation organization.
 He published articles on the battle and its importance and began lecturing across the country on the topic.
 This, in turn, prompted increased interest in both the battle and the battlefield (which is one of the most pristine in the country).
 The landowner was going to develop the land, but when confronted with the fact that at least two mass graves were on the property, as well as several single graves that had been lost, he thankfully changed his mind.
 At the urging of Savas and Sacra, the land was eventually purchased, preserved and interpreted.
 Both men routinely lead tours of the nearly pristine battlefield.

-While researching George W. Rains and the Augusta Powder Works, a large munitions factory that played a pivotal roll in the Civil War, Ted was looking for Rains's Civil War diaries in the Augusta History Museum in 1990.
-No diaries were found, but he discovered more than 50 oversize original hand-colored blueprints/color plates of the entire powder works complex stuffed in a large drawer on an upper floor.
-The museum director did not know they had them.
-When informed they were long missing, only a few had ever been seen, and they were a priceless Confederate historical treasure, the museum preserved them.
-At the insistence of Chip Bragg, they were used as the centerpiece of the award-winning 2007 book Never for Want of Powder: The Confederate Powder Works in Augusta, Georgia, with co-authors C. L. Bragg, Gordon A. Blaker, Charles D. Ross, and Stephanie A. T. Jacobe (University of South Carolina Press, 2007).
+While researching George W. Rains and the Augusta Powder Works, a large munitions factory that played a pivotal role in the Civil War, Ted was looking for Rains's Civil War diaries in the Augusta History Museum in 1990.
+No diaries were found, but he discovered dozens of oversize original hand-colored blueprints/color plates of the entire powder works complex inside large drawers on an upper floor.
+The museum director professed to not know much if anything about them.
+When informed they were long missing, only a few had ever been seen, and they were a priceless Confederate historical treasure ("the Rosetta Stone of Confederate industrial history"), the museum preserved them.
+At the insistence of Gordon Blaker and Chip Bragg, they were used as the centerpiece of the award-winning 2007 book Never for Want of Powder: The Confederate Powder Works in Augusta, Georgia, with co-authors C. L. Bragg, Gordon A. Blaker, Charles D. Ross, and Stephanie A. T. Jacobe (University of South Carolina Press, 2007).

+Ted has finished his four-decade effort on Rains and his book The Indispensable Man: George Washington Rains, the Confederate Powder Works, and the Civil War You Never Knew will appear in the autumn of 2026.

 Savas was part of Clive Cussler's expedition in 1994-1995 that found the Confederate submarine CSS Hunley off Charleston, South Carolina.